HIT-leaderone/FILP-3D/FSCIL3D-XL.md

   License: Attribution-NonCommercial 4.0 International.
 You can find the detailed license in the [Meta's official website of CO3D](https://ai.meta.com/datasets/co3d-downloads/ )

 ### Methods for application and extension.
 You can find and use our dataset construction code in the [our repository](https://github.com/HIT-leaderone/FILP-3D).
-Next, I will introduce how to use our preconfigured continual learning dataset and how to extend your own dataset.
+Next, I will introduce how to use our preconfigured FSCIL dataset and how to extend your own dataset.

 #### How to use S2S and S2R